Stasi victims still in trauma as Germany cheers 25 years since wall fell

 Behr, who was forcibly adopted by a loyal Socialist family, only found her mother when the wall fell and she could ask youth social services for her address.
 After 20 years apart, her mother answered her letter immediately and explained she was imprisoned for saying that she wanted to leave the country.

 Behr wrote a memoir about what happened to her and her mother.
-Today she runs a counseling service and manages 1,700 cases of missing children or families.
+Today she runs a counselling service and manages 1,700 cases of missing children or families.

 "I needed to find some way of proving to myself, that this didn't all happen to me for nothing," she said.